Documentation / Developers

 Debugger attached.

-Then copy & paste chrome://inspect/ Chrome and then choose Open dedicated DevTools for Node . --inspect-brk ensures a breakpoint as soon as the code is entered.
+Then copy & paste chrome://inspect/ into Chrome and choose Open dedicated DevTools for Node. --inspect-brk ensures a breakpoint as soon as the code is entered.
 From there, you can start any of the profiles under the Profile tab.

 Use it when you want to debug functionality or check memory usage.